dhohner/bachelor_thesis/company/README.md

-# Contracts
+# dCompany Contracts

 ## General Information
-See further details in Readme in main directory
+See further details in the readme located in the parent directory

-## Compiles and Migrates contracts to local blockchain
+## Compile and Migrate contracts to local blockchain

 ### Use Script
 ```sh